codeimpossible/codeimpossible.github.com/_posts/2012-04-18-ChuckNorris.md

 ## @JohnBubriski mentioned a project from the ChuckNorris suite of tools and I found myself browsing their git repo

-Looking through the git repo for&nbsp;[ChuckNorris][1] , seeing the amazing number of tools that&nbsp;&nbsp;[Dru Sellers][2]  and [Rob Reynolds][3]  have turned out leaves me thinking one thought:
+Looking through the git repo for [ChuckNorris][1] , seeing the amazing number of tools that  [Dru Sellers][2]  and [Rob Reynolds][3]  have turned out leaves me thinking one thought:

 ![][4]

 If you don't know what ChuckNorris is, a lot of people call it a framework but it's more like a suite.
-There are, at the time I wrote this, about eight tools that target specific aspects of the development process. &nbsp;From database migrations, continuous builds, to deployment.
+There are, at the time I wrote this, about eight tools that target specific aspects of the development process.
+From database migrations, continuous builds, to deployment.
 ChuckNorris has a story for pretty much everything.

 You don't have to use the tools together, they each work just as well separately, but when you combine them they make your life insanely simple.